ZachBeta/slopcore_yaj_rpg/web/README.md

-# Slopcore YAJ RPG - Web Version
+# Neon Dominance - Web Version

-This is the web implementation of Slopcore YAJ RPG using TypeScript and Three.js for rendering.
+This is the web implementation of Neon Dominance (formerly Slopcore YAJ RPG) using TypeScript and Three.js for rendering.

+## Features

+- 3D rendering with Three.js including interactive spinning cube
+- Semi-transparent cyberpunk-styled UI
+- Hidden d20 easter egg (try to find the HACK button!)
+- Browser console-based gameplay
+- TypeScript for type safety
+- Docker deployment for both production and development

 ## Getting Started